SalmaanRauf/Lex_analyzer/README.txt

 - This is our implementation of a lexical analyzer for the Rat25S language
 - We used a DFSM (Deterministic Finite State Machine) approach to recognize identifiers, integers, and real numbers
 - The main.py file has comments explaining how everything works
-- Make sure to keep the folders organized as shown above